-17.10.100 Critical Area Inventory Maps
+17.10.100 Critical Areas Inventory Maps

 - A. The approximate location and extent of critical areas and lands within the City's planning area are shown on the maps adopted as part of this chapter.
 A summary of map sources is listed in Table 17.10.100.
 These maps are based on the best available information and are intended to be used as a general guide for the assistance of property owners and as information for the public.
-Since boundaries are generalized, field investigations and analysis by a qualified expert may be required to confirm the existence of a critical area. - B. In addition, the Washington Department of Natural Resources base maps for stream types and topography provide an indication of the location of fisheries resources.
+Since boundaries are generalized, field investigations and analysis by a qualified expert may be required to confirm the existence of critical areas. - B. In addition, the Washington Department of Natural Resources base maps for stream types and topography provide an indication of the location of fisheries resources.
 Field conditions shall be used to determine the existence or extent of any classified stream area.
-Washington Department of Fish and Wildlife maps of threatened, and endangered species and habitat may be consulted.
-Wildlife critical areas shall be field located by a qualified expert based on applicable criteria. - C. Flood hazard areas are mapped by the Federal Emergency Management Agency. - D. In the event of any conflict between the location, designation, or classification of a critical area shown on the City maps and the criteria or standards of this section, the criteria and standards, and the determination of any field investigation, shall prevail.
+Washington Department of Fish & Wildlife maps of threatened and endangered species and habitat may be consulted.
+Wildlife critical areas shall be field located by a qualified expert based on applicable criteria. - C. Flood hazard areas are mapped by the Federal Emergency Management Agency. - D. In the event of any conflict between the location, designation, or classification of a critical area shown on the City maps and the criteria or standards of this section, the criteria and standards and the determination of any field investigation shall prevail.

-Table 17.10.100 Summary of Map Sources Торіс Map and Data Sources Potential Wetland Web Soil Survey, U.S. Department of Agriculture, Natural Resource Conservations Service Indicators National Wetlands Inventory Maps, U.S. Department of Interior, U.S. Fish and Wildlife Service Priority Habitat and Species Maps, Washington Department of Fish and Wildlife Forest Practice Act Stream Type Maps, Washington Department of Natural Resources Fish and Wildlife Habitat Washington Natural Heritage Data Set, Washington Department of Natural Resources Conservation Areas StreamNet [TM] operated by the Pacific States Marine Fisheries Commission and funded by the Bonneville Power Administration SalmonScape, Washington Department of Fish and Wildlife (maps anadromous and resident salmonid distributions from the Salmon and Steelhead Habitat Assessment Program (SSHIAP)) Frequently Flooded Areas Flood Insurance Rate Maps, Federal Emergency Management Agency, National Flood Insurance Program Digital Landslide Inventory for the Cowlitz County Urban Corridor, Washington, Washington Division of Geology and Earth Resources, Washington Department of Natural Resources, May 2006 (Wegmann 2006) Geologically Hazardous Areas Liquefaction Susceptibility Map of Cowlitz County, Washington, Division of Geology and Earth Resources, Washington Department of Natural Resources, September 2004 (Palmer 2004) 2004 USGS Quaternary Fold and Fault Database for the United States, Hoquiam 1° x 2° Sheet (USGS 2004) Volcanic-Hazard Zonation for Mount St. Helens, Washington, 1995 (Wolfe and Pierson 1995)
+Table 17.10.100 Summary of Map Sources Торіс Map and Data Sources Potential Wetland Web Soil Survey, U.S. Department of Agriculture, Natural Resource Conservations Service Indicators National Wetlands Inventory Maps, Wetland Mapper, U.S. Department of Interior, U.S. Fish and Wildlife Service Priority Habitat and Species Maps, Washington Department of Fish & Wildlife Forest Practice Act Stream Type Maps, Washington Departmen of Natural Resources Fish and Wildlife Habitat Washington Natural Heritage Data Set, Washington Department of Natural Resources Conservation Areas StreamNet [TM] operated by the Pacific States Marine Fisheries Commission and funded by the Bonneville Power Administration SalmonScape, Washington Department of Fish & Wildlife (maps anadromous and resident salmonid distributions from the Salmon and Steelhead Habitat Assessment Program (SSHIAP)) Frequently Flooded Areas Flood Insurance Rate Maps, Federal Emergency Management Agency, National Flood Insurance Program Digital Landslide Inventory for the Cowlitz County Urban Corridor, Washington, Washington Division of Geology and Earth Resources, Washington Department of Natural Resources, May 2006 (Wegmann 2006) Coologiaally Liquefaction Susceptibility Map of Cowlitz County, Washington, Division of Geology and Earth Resources, Washington Department of Natural Resources, September 2004 (Palmer 2004) Geologically Hazardous Areas 2004 USGS Quaternary Fold and Fault Database for the United States, Hoquiam 1° x 2° Sheet (USGS 2004) Volcanic-Hazard Zonation for Mount St. Helens, Washington, 1995 (Wolfe and Pierson 1995) Interactive geologic Maps and Geologic Information Portal, Washington Department of Natural Resources Web Soil Survey, U.S. Department of Agriculture, Natural Resource Conservations Service